-What is the Role of Location Data for Use Cases in Industrial Automation?
+Harnessing the Power of Location Data in Industrial Automation

 |

 Since the beginning of the COVID-19 pandemic, macroeconomic environments have been unpredictable and dynamic.
-Manufacturers are constantly confronted with new difficulties and agility has become a critical success factor.
-The manufacturing industry must adopt new ways of thinking to succeed in this environment, such as making Smart Factories a reality.
+Manufacturers are constantly confronted with new difficulties, making agility a critical success factor.
+In this rapidly evolving landscape, Location Data in Industrial Automation has become pivotal for the manufacturing industry as it seeks new approaches, like implementing Smart Factories, to maintain competitiveness.

 Graphic showing top investments in industrial automation